castai/audit-logs-receiver/auditlogsreceiver/v2/README.md

 CAST AI Audit Logs V2 Receiver (Alpha)
 =================

 > **Status: Alpha** — This receiver is under active development and intended for early testing with friendly users.
-It is not production-ready and may change.
+It is not production-ready and we may introduce breaking changes.
 The v1 receiver (`castai_audit_logs`) remains the supported version.

 This receiver polls the CAST AI Audit API v2 and maps audit events to OpenTelemetry log records.
 It is built as a separate package in the same repository, and both v1 and v2 receivers can be included in the same collector binary.